Upcoming Events

 The Kegley Institute of Ethics is committed to serving the CSUB campus and Kern community through ethics education, research and practice.
 To this end, we host a bi-annual speaker series on timely ethical issues - ranging from human trafficking to poverty to free speech and social justice, among many other important topics - as well as several campus and community conversations each year.

-This event is in-person and open to CSUB faculty only.
-Registration is required.
+This event is in-person and open to CSUB faculty and staff only.

 The Kegley Institute of Ethics invites you to a session hosted by Philosophy for Children.